marxin/neo-rtags/README.md

 | &lt;Leader&gt;rv | NeoRtagsFindVirtuals| -r -k | Find virtuals |
 | &lt;Leader&gt;rp | NeoRtagsJumpToParent | -U --symbol-info-include-parents | Jump to parent |
 | &lt;Leader&gt;rw | NeoRtagsRenameSymbol| -r -e --rename | Rename symbol under cursor |

+## Code Completion

+The plugin registers ```NeoRtagsCompleteFunction``` as ```completefunc``` (i.e. CTRL-X CTRL-U).
+If the function is already set, neo-rtags code completion is not set.

+## Troubleshooting

+The plugin is work in progress.
+I welcome any requests for new functionality, configuration and also for issue.
+Please file an issue.